alexras/pylsdj/docs/intro.rst

 Terminology Primer
 ------------------

 LSDJ's save data is stored in the Game Boy's battery RAM.
-LSDJ's file manager can hold up to 32 **songs** (also known as **projects**).
+LSDJ's file manager can hold up to 32 songs.
 Songs are stored in the file manager in a compressed form and a song is expanded into memory when it's being worked on.

 The Game Boy has four audio channels: two pulse wave generators, a PCM 4-bit wave sample, and a noise generator.
 A song consists of a sequence of **chains**, one for each channel.
 Each chain consists of a sequence of **phrases**, and a phrase contains up to 16 notes.